appbaseio/reactive-manual/content/docs/range-components/MultiRange.md

     `Note:` customQuery is called on value changes in the **MultiRange** component as long as the component is a part of `react` dependency of at least one other component.
 - **beforeValueChange** `Function`
     is a callback function which accepts component's future **value** as a parameter and **returns** a promise.
 It is called everytime before a component's value changes.
 The promise, if and when resolved, triggers the execution of the component's query and if rejected, kills the query execution.
 This method can act as a gatekeeper for query execution, since it only executes the query after the provided promise has been resolved.

+## Events
+- **queryChange**
+     is an event which accepts component's **prevQuery** and **nextQuery** as parameters.
+It is called everytime the component's query changes.
+This event is handy in cases where you want to generate a side-effect whenever the component's query would change.

-- **onValueChange** `Function`
+- **valueChange**
-    is a callback function which accepts component's current **value** as a parameter.
+    is an event which accepts component's current **value** as a parameter.
 It is called everytime the component's value changes.
-This prop is handy in cases where you want to generate a side-effect on value selection.
-For example: You want to show a pop-up modal with the valid discount coupon code(s) when range item(s) is/are selected in a "Prices" MultiRange.
+This event is handy in cases where you want to generate a side-effect on value selection.
+For example: You want to show a pop-up modal with the valid discount coupon code when a range item is selected in a "Discounted Price" MultiRange.
-- **onQueryChange** `Function`
-    is a callback function which accepts component's **prevQuery** and **nextQuery** as parameters.
-It is called everytime the component's query changes.
-This prop is handy in cases where you want to generate a side-effect whenever the component's query would change.